Garden of Flags on Boston Common on Memorial Day

 In Boston, Memorial Day weekend marks the beginning of summer.
 Here are 10 suggestions for ceremonies and events, plus fun things to do in Boston during this first long summer weekend.

-Every year, the Massachusetts Military Heroes organization plants a Garden of Flags - 33,000 of them - in front of the Soldiers and Sailors Monument on Boston Common to commemorate each of the Massachusetts service members who have given their lives to defend the United States and our freedom since the Civil War.
+Every year, the Massachusetts Military Heroes organization plants a Garden of Flags - 37,000 of them - in front of the Soldiers and Sailors Monument on Boston Common to commemorate each of the Massachusetts service members who have given his or her lives to defend the United States and our freedom since the Revolutionary War.

 Flags will be in place from Wednesday, May 21 through sundown on Monday, May 26.
 A ceremony to honor Massachusetts service members killed in Iraq and Afghanistan will be held on the Common on Thursday, May 21nd at 10am. (date and time to be confirmed for 2015)

 2015 also marks the 69th Annual Memorial Day services to be held on Saturday, May 23, 11am at the Veterans Memorial Park in the Back Bay Fens in Boston's Fenway neighborhood.
 Veterans Memorial Park (sometimes called the Sergeant Charles Andrew MacGillivary Memorial to honor a local hero), a tranquill green area with monuments commemorating those who fought in World War II, the Korean War, and the Vietnam War, can be found near the Kelleher Rose Gardens.

-Additionally, Remembrance: A Musical Tribute to Our Heroes will be held at 6:30pm on Monday, May 27 on the Boston Waterfront at Christopher Columbus Park and will feature the Boston City Singers and the Metropolitan Wind Symphony Orchestra.
+Additionally, Honor & Tribute: Memorial Day Concert will be held at 7:30pm-9pm on Monday, May 26 on the Boston Waterfront at Christopher Columbus Park and will feature the Boston Children's Chorus and the Metropolitan Wind Symphony Orchestra.
 The concert is free.

 More Boston war memorials to visit: